YanZuJ/LPGenie/README.md

 Worker and Inventory Management App

 ## Project Description
 For any company to profit from a product, there must be a strategic plan in place to produce just enough to meet that need.
-This plan is known as Aggregate Planning, where our web application utilises Gurobi optimiser to give the best resource allocation while minimising costs in a multi product, multi workcentre environment.
+This plan is known as Aggregate Planning, where our web application utilises an optimiser to give the best resource allocation while minimising costs in a multi product, multi workcentre environment.

 ## Process
 This web application takes in product demand forecast over a time horizon, a worker-product type matrix with values of the number of products per time period, an initial number of workers and products based on the .xlsx template found in the application.
 After inputting the necessary info, you can click optimise to view the various optimal resource allocations through the graphs.
 You can customise the costs and filter the graphs to your liking, before exporting your results over to another Results.xlsx file.
 The project is also hosted on JuliaHub online for scaling and deployment in Cloud.